Trump Invites Philippines President Duterte to White House

 Trump and Duterte “discussed the fact that the Philippines is fighting very hard to rid its country of drugs,” the North Korea crisis, and “the importance of the United States-Philippines alliance, which is now heading in a very positive direction” during the phone call, according to the White House.
 Trump apparently “enjoyed the conversation” and offered to host Duterte at the White House at some undetermined point in the future.
 Trump also told Duterte that he looked forward to visiting the Philippines in November during a planned trip to Asia.

 Appearing on ABC’s This Week on Sunday, White House Chief of Staff Reince Priebus said that the relationship with Duterte was more about cooperating against North Korea than an indication that the Trump administration does not care about human rights.
-Priebus additionally claimed that the issue of human rights “stands very high at the top of the list,” of the White House’s priorities, citing President Trump’s recent military retaliation against the Assad regime in Syria over its use of chemical weapons.
+Priebus additionally claimed that the issue of human rights “stands very high at the top of the list” of the White House’s priorities, citing President Trump’s recent military retaliation against the Assad regime in Syria over its use of chemical weapons as an example of their commitment.

 Trump and Duterte spoke once before in December, at which time Trump — who has repeatedly sought to paint undocumented immigrants in the U.S. as criminals and racists — reportedly praised Duterte’s war on drugs, telling him that he thought he was dealing with the problem in the “right way” and wishing the campaign “continued success.”
 Trump apparently offered a White House invitation then as well, but his transition team never confirmed the invite or Trump’s praise of Duterte’s drug war tactics.